Jack Churchill: Yugoslavia (1944)

 As part of Maclean Mission (Macmis), in 1944, he led the Commandos in Yugoslavia to support Josip Broz Tito's Partisans from the Adriatic island of Vis.
 In May he was ordered to raid the German-held island of Brač.
 He organized a "motley army" of 1,500 Partisans, 43 Commando and one troop from 40 Commando for the raid.
 The landing was unopposed, but on seeing the gun emplacements from which they later encountered German fire, the Partisans decided to defer the attack until the following day.
 Churchill's bagpipes signalled the remaining Commandos to battle.
 After being strafed by an RAF Spitfire, Churchill decided to withdraw for the night and to relaunch the attack the following morning.

 Capture

 The following morning, a flanking attack was launched by 43 Commando with Churchill leading the elements from 40 Commando.
 The Partisans remained at the landing area.
 Only Churchill and six others managed to reach the objective.
 A mortar shell killed or wounded everyone but Churchill, who was playing "Will Ye No Come Back Again?" on his pipes as the Germans advanced.
 He was knocked unconscious by grenades and captured.
-Believing that he might be related to Winston Churchill, German military intelligence had Churchill flown to Berlin for interrogation.
-Afterwards, he was transferred to a special compound for "prominent" POWs, including some actual or suspected relatives of Winston Churchill – within the grounds of Sachsenhausen concentration camp.
+Believing that he might be related to Winston Churchill (which he was not), German military intelligence had Churchill flown to Berlin for interrogation.

-In September 1944, Churchill, three Royal Air Force officers (survivors of the great escape) and Major Johnnie Dodge escaped Sachsenhausen by using a tunnel that they had dug in secret.
-Churchill and Royal Air Force officer Bertram James attempted to walk to the Baltic coast.
-They were captured near the German coastal city of Rostock, a few kilometres from the sea.